A red car blasting David Bowie as it floats around the Earth has become a real bee in the bonnet for the Flat Earth community.

 Indeed, all the Flat Earth theories, arguments, and ways of spreading them vary greatly but, there was one unifying point—other than that it was fake—made at least once in every video and forum thread, it was the fact that Bowie fucking rules.

-At the end of the day, you know what: It’s nice to know we can all agree on something.
-Sign up for our newsletter to get the best of VICE delivered to your inbox daily.
+At the end of the day, you know what, it’s nice to know we can all agree on something.

 Follow Mack Lamoureux on Twitter.